E2-80659-Sumedha/NEW_C-DAC_PROJECT/README.md

     + **PubSubClient**: MQTT messaging library for ESP8266.

     + **ThingSpeak**: To interface Wifi devices with ThingSpeak server to send and read data.

+### Installation for Rapsberry Pi

++ Installing OS on Raspberry Pi
+   - With the help of card reader or PenDrive plug my SDcard on my computer system and going to [Raspberry Pi.org/documentation](https://www.raspberrypi.com/documentation/)from here I downloaded OS Imager and did all setup of my Raspberry pi whichever I required to making our project.

++ Installing Python3 on Raspberry Pi
+   - Open Raspberry Pi dekstop on computer and open Raspberry Pi terminal enter command :
+     >> sudo apt-get install idle

++ Installing MQTT broker on Raspberry Pi
+  - Open Raspberry Pi terminal and enter command
+     * Run the following command to upgrade and update your system:
+       >> sudo apt update && sudo apt upgrade

+     * To install the Mosquitto Broker:
+       >> apt-get install -y mosquitto mosquitto-clients

+     * To make Mosquitto auto start when the Raspberry Pi boots:
+       >> sudo systemctl enable mosquitto.service

+     * Now, test the installation by running the following command:
+       >> mosquitto -v

++ Installing all neccessary Libraries
+     * To install MQTT library in python
+       >> sudo pip3 install paho.mqtt

+     * To install requests library in python3
+       >> sudo pip3 install requests